whitevictorri92-cpu/Youtube-Ideas/README.md

 **Project Status:** Actively under development.

 This repository contains a comprehensive suite of tools designed to automate and streamline the content creation process for the "Miss Gracy Baby" YouTube channel.
-The system leverages the Gemini AI to generate content ideas, video scripts, metadata, and even complete video files.
+The system leverages the Gemini AI to generate content ideas, video scripts, and metadata, all managed through a user-friendly graphical interface.

 ## Table of Contents